TreebornGorz/The-Monastery/README.md

 The final version of the demo will contain: multiple endings, //moderate// replayability, environmental interactions, and //significant// player agency.

-The main project contains adult (NSFW) content in order to make player agency //realistic//.

 Players may contact me @thearchmagedev@gmail.com

 -Black Dahlia Studios